 General principles of punishment

 When sentencing an offender, judges must be guided by the principles of criminal law.
 Simply put, they start from a certain framework offered by the individual offence (for example, “whoever repeatedly disrupts the proceedings of the court in a serious manner shall be sentenced to imprisonment for up to two years…”).
 However, they must take into account a number of other circumstances.
-These are partly related to the offender’s personality (e.g. whether this is his first offence or whether he is a repeat offender, what are his possibilities of rehabilitation and the circumstances in which he lives, what is the offender’s age and mental state, etc.).
+These are partly related to the offender’s personality (e.g. whether this is his first offence or whether he is a repeat offender, what are his possibilities of reform and the circumstances in which he lives, what is the age of the offender and his state of mind, etc.).
 They are also partly related to the offence (whether there are circumstances which exclude the illegality of the offence, the danger of the offence to society, etc.).
-Some of these circumstances are characterised by the criminal law as so-called mitigating or aggravating circumstances.
+Some of these circumstances are characterised by the Criminal Code as so-called mitigating or aggravating circumstances.

 What are mitigating circumstances?

-A mitigating circumstance is a circumstance that allows the court to impose a lighter sentence.
+Mitigating circumstances are circumstances that allow the court to impose a lighter sentence.
 Some relate directly to the person of the offender, others to the circumstances of the offence.
-However, the Criminal Law only gives a demonstrative list of these, meaning that the judge may take into account other mitigating circumstances.
+However, the Criminal Law gives only a demonstrative list of these, which means that the judge may take into account other mitigating circumstances.
 It is then up to the experienced defence lawyer to note such circumstances and highlight them in the defence, as they have a crucial influence on the level of the sentence.
 Of course, the more such circumstances that arise, the better for the offender.

 In layman’s terms, acts of extreme hardship and necessary defence are also considered to be mitigating circumstances.
 But the view of criminal law theory is different.
 These are the aforementioned circumstances precluding unlawfulness and cannot therefore be confused with mitigating circumstances.
 In such a case, the offence has not actually been committed and therefore mitigating circumstances cannot be considered at all.

 Conversely, a situation may arise where a certain circumstance is a direct statutory feature of the offence.
 Even then, it cannot be taken into account as a mitigating circumstance.
-Also, if there is ‘only’ an attempt to commit a crime, this is not a mitigating circumstance and such an act is punishable under the same criminal rate provided for a completed crime.
+Also, if there is only an attempt to commit the offence, this is not a mitigating circumstance and such an act is punishable under the same criminal rate provided for a completed offence.

 An example would be a situation where a man wants to murder his business partner and takes a firearm for this purpose.
 The bullet hits the victim in the abdomen, but does not hit the vital organs and the victim survives.
 Nevertheless, this attempted murder is judged in the same way as a completed murder.

-A different case, however, is attempted murder, where the perpetrator “changed his mind” and voluntarily refrained from completing the crime.
+However, attempted murder is a different case where the perpetrator changed his mind and voluntarily refrained from completing the crime.
 For example, he goes to his partner with a firearm with the intention of killing him, but ends up leaving the gun in his briefcase and regrets his idea.
 In such a case, the act is not criminal.

 Are you solving a similar problem?